Kellyseg/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. delete a folder
 10. change to previous directory
 11. listing conteents in current and other directories
 12. display type of file
+13. creatin symbolic link